Shyamjitripathi/AWS-Certified-Cloud-Practitioner-Cert-Guide/Exam-Details/Certification-Details.md

 # Format / Cost / Duration

-1. Exam will have total 65 question of either multiple choice or multiple response.
+1. Total 65 question of either multiple choice or multiple response-type.
-2. Base cost is 100 USD but come tax also add up so it can be in the range of [ 100 - 117 USD ]
+2. Base cost is 100 USD but due to service-tax add up it will cost you around [ 100 - 117 USD ]
-3. You will have 90 minutes to complete the exam
+3. Have 90 minutes to complete the exam.